Eating your way through Sant Antoni ∼ Barcelona´s food lovers district

 The Sant Antoni neighborhood in Barcelona, pretty close to the bustling Barcelona Ramblas, is the perfect place to mingle with the locals and expats alike.
 Here is where you take a break from being a tourist and tour Barcelona like a local.
 The neighborhood, once home to the working-class who populated Barcelona during the Industrial Revolution boasts a unique laid-back atmosphere and an amazing arrange of restaurants that showcase the best of Catalan gastronomy.

 Check out this list of wonderful and non-touristy places for where to eat in the idyllic Sant Antoni district in Barcelona, and hang out with the locals.
-Make sure you take a stroll through the streets of this area and do not miss visiting the Sant Antoni Market, one of the oldest in town.
+Make sure you take a stroll through the streets of this area and do not miss visiting the Sant Antoni Market, one of the oldest food markets in town.

-CASA LUCIO ∼ Unmissable, authentic tapas
+PEPA TOMATE ∼ Informal, authentic tapas

 BODEGA 1900 ∼ Traditional gourmet foods of Barcelona

-At Bodega 1900, you can sip artisan vermuts or cavas while enjoying the art of tapeo from an arranged of marinades, preserves, olives, cured and grilled meats, and the inevitable healthy veggies that are always present in Catalan gastronomy.
+Bodega 1900 is that place where you dreamed about sipping artisan vermuts or cavas while enjoying the best Barcelona Tapas.
+From an arranged of marinades, preserves, olives, cured and grilled meats, ham slices cut by hand, to the inevitable healthy veggies that are always present in Catalan gastronomy.

 CA L´ISIDRE ∼ Excellent seasonal Catalan cuisine